How do I get started?

 I’ve just started in business and keep my records in QuickBooks.
 Can I just send you the file?

-You can.
+You can, for now.
 I maintain QuickBooks software to be able to access the accounting records of clients who use it.
 However, I do not maintain clients’ books in QuickBooks.
 Instead, after the year-end accounting has been done and the tax return prepared, I will provide you with journal entries for you to enter.

 Why don’t you use QuickBooks?
 It’s pretty ubiquitous.